hurryup84/doc_mgnt/README.md

 The workflow is as follows:

-## Scan paper and send per mai
+## Scan paper and send per mail
-Put the paper-mail on a scanner, which is capeable of sending the scanned pdf to a email server.
+Put the paper-mail on a scanner, which is capable of sending the scanned PDF to a email server.
 For example I use EPDON WorkForce WF-2760DWF.
 It was cheap, is easy to handle and even the scanning function is not blocked when the paint is empty.

 ## check mail
-I host a littel mail server on my raspberry pi, which is collecting the mails.
+I host a little mail server on my raspberry pi, which is collecting the mails.
 Every hour (i think this is sufficient) a cronjob checks if some new mail have arrived.

 ## ocr mailed pdfs
-If a new mail with new pdf is available it is downloaded and OCRed mit OcrMyPDF (https://github.com/jbarlow83/OCRmyPDF)
+If a new mail with new pdf is available it is downloaded and OCRed with OcrMyPDF (https://github.com/jbarlow83/OCRmyPDF)

 ## categorize pdfs from content
 There are 5 JSON files, which define some kind of categories, to sort the files.
-This is a bit stupid string searching in the ocred content. „string_to_bea_searched“:“what this string stands for“
+This is a bit stupid string searching in the ocred content. „string_to_be_searched“:“what this string stands for“

 The JSON files are: